phadjido/CubismZ/README.md

 the 3D pressure field of a cloud cavitation collapse simulation.
-The initial configuration is composed of 70 air bubbles (dispersed phase, non-condensible gas) submerged in liquid water (continuous phase) and is discretized in a cubic domain with `512 * 512 * 512` cells.
+The initial configuration is composed of 70 air bubbles (dispersed phase, non-condensible gas) submerged in liquid water (continuous phase) and is discretized in a cubic domain with `512 * 512 * 512` cells (single precision floating point numbers).
 Note that the simulation is under-resolved.
 Nevertheless, the degree of variation in the quantity of interest (3D pressure field) is sufficient to test the compression algorithms.
 The snapshot of the test data is taken at iteration 5000.
 A visualization of the gas volume fraction as well as the pressure in a plane through the cloud center for this iteration is shown below.

 ![](.images/pressure_alpha2_5000.png)